Sattyakee D'com Bhuyan: Early life and education

-Bhuyan completed his schooling at Faculty Higher Secondary School, Amingaon and went on to receive his bachelor of arts degree in English from Cotton College in 1994.
-In 2000, he completed his master of arts in sociolinguistics at Gauhati University while working at The Telegraph as a correspondent.
+Sattyakee D'com Bhuyan was born in 1973 in Guwahati, Assam, India.
+He is the son of Dhiru Bhuyan, a celebrated actor and filmmaker.
+He completed his schooling at Faculty Higher Secondary School, Amingaon and went on to receive his bachelor degree in English from Cotton College in 1994.
+In 2000, he completed his masters in sociolinguistics at Gauhati University while working at The Telegraph as a correspondent.